crystal-ball/componentry/guides/Architecture.md

   `classNames` that will be computed along with the base component classes.
 - Tests for the component should cover the exposed component API.

+### Active components

+#### Responsibilities

+_These responsibilites inform what components should be required to manage and prevents creep_

+- `active-container-factory` generates container components for active elements.
+  Handles coordination of controlled and uncontrolled active usage, and provides the active provider to set the active context for that element.
+- `ActiveProvider` provides context for passing+accessing active state and update methods at any level.
+- `withActive` passes the values and change handlers with a context consumer.

 ### Computing props

 Every library component can have default props configured using the